stencila/website/content/blog/2020-09-20-register-now-for-stencila-community-call-thur-24-sept-2020/index.md

 abstract: Join Stencila this Thursday 24 September.
 We will be presenting, and getting feedback on, the Stencila Schema https://github.com/stencila/schema a set of extensions to schema.org in support of structured, semantic & executable research documents.
-We welcome you to join the discussions along with our panelists.
 ---
 The next Stencila webinar will take place this Thursday 24 Sept at 12pm PDT (3pm EDT / 8pm BST / 7am on 25 Sept NZST).

-We will be presenting, and getting feedback on, the Stencila Schema https://github.com/stencila/schema a set of extensions to schema.org in support of structured, semantic & executable research documents.
+We will be presenting, and getting feedback on, the Stencila Schema <https://github.com/stencila/schema> a set of extensions to schema.org in support of structured, semantic & executable research documents.

 This call is open to everyone and we'd love to have you join with our awesome panelists!